vnetcon/jdbc-restservlet/README.md

 * upload endpoint for storing files into database (under development)
 * download endpoint for retrieving files from database (under development)

-At the moment it seems that this works only on java 8 and jetty9

 ## Building
 mvn clean install